Join the team. Are you interested in contributing to JerseyBites? Here’s how

-Editor: Rachel Bozek is a freelance writer and editor based in suburban Essex County.
+Editor: Rachel Bozek is a writer and editor based in suburban Essex County.
 She loves interviewing chefs and restaurateurs—especially the ones who love New Jersey.
 She grew up in Bergen County, and has lost track of how much time she’s spent on LBI and in the Wildwoods.
-Rachel worked at Nickelodeon for 10 years where she was an editor at Nickelodeon Magazine.
-Now she does a range of editorial work, including trivia writing for all ages, kids’ entertainment, and marketing research.
-Her search for the perfect pancake continues.
-You can find her on Twitter: @rachelbozek or email her at rachelbozek [dot] jerseybites [at] gmail [dot] com.
+After graduating from James Madison University, Rachel spent 10 years at Nickelodeon, where she was an editor at Nickelodeon Magazine.
+Now she does a range of editorial work, including trivia writing for all ages, kid-friendly content, marketing research, and of course, Jersey Bites!
+Her other areas of focus include coverage of the optical industry and college magazine writing.
+Through it all, her search for the perfect pancake continues.
+You can find her on Twitter (@rachelbozek) or view some of her work here.

 Editorial Intern: Sabrina Szteinbaum is a sophomore at Rutgers University majoring in Journalism & Media Studies, but those are just the basics!
 She is a Jersey-born, city-loving foodie who can be found running around New York City in search of the best cupcake, cookie, or piece of cake to feature on her baking blog.
 Sabrina has been baking since age 12, and has been documenting her confections at The Sugarcoated Life since August 2012.
 At Rutgers, Sabrina works as a correspondent for The Daily Targum.
 Her love of journalism has landed her the roles of newscaster and assistant news director on WRSU, one of Rutgers’ radio stations.